It is said everywhere that Switzerland is so rich. But what does it actually look like in detail - and is it still true?

 In short, the median wealth represents the middle of the wealth distribution.
 Either you belong to the 50 percent who are above the median wealth or to the other 50 percent.

-Interesting to see is the significant difference between the average and median assets in Switzerland.
-Did you know that the average assets at a proud USD 696,604 while the Median assets CHF 168,084 is?
+It is interesting to see the clear difference between the average and median wealth in Switzerland.
+Did you know that the average wealth is a proud CHF 561,000 while the median asset CHF 150,000 is?

 This means that the average wealth is strongly influenced by some extremely high assets.
-In contrast, the median, where one half of the population owns more and the other half less, gives a more realistic picture of the distribution of wealth in Switzerland.
+In contrast, the median, where one half of the population owns more and the other half less, gives a more realistic picture of wealth distribution in Switzerland.
+The difference is over 274% - a clear sign of wealth inequality.

 The Gini coefficient shows how evenly or unevenly wealth is distributed in a country.
 The higher it is, the more unevenly wealth is distributed in a country.
 Switzerland does not fare particularly well here.
 For comparison: Afghanistan's Gini coefficient (68.9) is lower than that of Switzerland.

-Enough of statistics and we should certainly not rest on our laurels.
-Because there are still plenty of Swiss people who belong to the bottom 50 percent of the median wealth.
-If you are one of them, you can use the following tips to build up wealth quickly.
+Enough of statistics and we certainly shouldn't rest on our laurels.
+Because 50% of the Swiss - i.e. every second person - has less than the median wealth.
+If you are one of them, you can use the following tips to build your wealth quickly.

 A golden rule for good investors is not to match expenses to income and always live in the same ratio.
 The goal should be to minimize your expenses.
 Because the calculation is very simple: If more money stays in the pot, you can build up a fortune faster.